kRadecka/ReqresFirtProject/README.md

 - > If you already have open project then goo to File -> New -> Project From Version Control... and open it
 - > else just click on Get from Version Control
 - Paste HTTPS address into URL input
-- You can change the directory - its up to you
+- You can change the directory - it is up to you
 - Click Clone button

 ## Launching